ykallus/stingy-point-sequence/README.md

 See https://mathoverflow.net/questions/275158/sequential-addition-of-points-on-a-circle-optimizing-asymptotic-packing-radius

-To compile, use the following command line, or its equivalent on your machine
+To compile, use the following command line, or its equivalent on your machine:

 > $ g++ -o stingy.out stingy.cpp -lgmp -lgmpxx -O3

+To run, supply a rational number as the parameter mu:

+> % ./stingy.out 71/100